 Abstract.
 This paper is devoted to procedures for the finite element modeling of straight beams and rectangular plates treated with a surface damping treatment known as constraining damping layer, which is formed by a film of viscoelastic material inserted between the base structure and a thin metal sheet.
 It has been demonstrated that this type of treatment is very effective as a means of achieving vibration mitigation in various types of machines and structures.
 The main goal is to describe a general modeling methodology, based on finite elements, which can accommodate different treatment designs, in terms of position and extent.
 The frequency-dependent behavior of viscoelastic materials is introduced by means of Golla-Hughes-McTavish model, which is based on the addition of internal variables.
 The modeling methodology is illustrated through numerical simulations of a cantilever beam and a freely supported plate, for which analytical frequency response functions and modal properties (natural frequencies and modal damping factors) are computed from the FE matrices.
+These dynamic characteristics are compared to their experimental counterparts, acquired from laboratory vibration tests.
 The results obtained allow to evaluate the influence of the surface treatment on the dynamic behavior of the structures considered and demonstrate the ability of the models developed in representing quite accurately such behavior.